babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 <div class="alert alert-block alert-danger">
 Use full, complete sentences.

 The ideas in the final sentece are key to your work this semester and is understandable.
-I know English is not the first language of some team members.
-We can work on this throughout the semester!

 Combine these four sections into one paragraph.
 An abstract needs to be cohesive and short/clear/concise.
 Keep it under 100 words.
 See the abstract description in the rubric.
 </div>